amandeepmittal/amanhimself.dev/content/posts/change-color-of-hidden-files-folders-in-vscode.md

 ## Conclusion

-The level of customization in VS Code never ceases to amaze me.
-It's empowering to be able to adjust even the smallest details to suit my visual preferences.
+The level of customization in VS Code allows, never ceases to amaze me.